I had a difficult time trying to put a

 Anaerobic

-Myoglobin Level (How well oxygenated the muscle can get)
+Myoglobin Level (How well oxygenated the

 High